 How Can Bottle Gourd Juice Be Good For You?

-Studies show that bottle gourd juice can be good for constipation (1).
+Studies show that the dietary fiber in bottle gourd juice can help relieve constipation and flatulence.
 It can also relieve pain and inflammation in the body.
-Some research also shows that the juice can help in the treatment of insomnia and epilepsy.
+As per research, the juice also shows better effects in the treatment of insomnia and epilepsy (2).
+The extract of bottle gourd serves as an adjunct in the treatment of cardiovascular disease (3).

 What Are The Health Benefits Of Bottle Gourd Juice?